Why do my eyes burn?

 If a household product gets in your eyes and causes burning, the first thing you should do is check the product label for specific instructions.
 In many cases, you will be able to safely rinse your eyes to alleviate the burning sensation.

 Burning eyes caused by a dry eye condition can usually be relieved with frequent use of lubricating eye drops (also called artificial tears).
 When selecting a brand of artificial tears, consider one that is preservative-free — particularly if you plan to use the drops frequently.
-If your discomfort continues, let your doctor know, since there are other dry eye treatments that may be more effective and also help relieve your burning eyes.
+If your discomfort continues, let your doctor know, since there are other dry eye treatments that may be more effective and can also help relieve your burning eyes.

 Cool compresses gently applied over your closed eyelids can also help soothe burning eyes.